rgreenblatt/dotfiles/README.md

 # dotfiles

-I am using Nerd font, exa, bat, and ripgrep.
+I am using the Hack font (patched for devicons), exa, bat, thefuck, feh, tldr, and ripgrep.

 I have almost everything configured to use some variant of the gruvbox theme.